 Bike Maui Self-Guided Tours

-- Sunrise tours and morning tours available
+- Sunrise tour and morning tour includes Haleakala Summit

 - Bike on your own down the mountain